Last Updated: 07.09.2017

 Except.. that is not true.
 Because millions have already done it.
 Enhanced or not.

 And you’re no different.
-With the right knowledge and continuously putting in the effort, you just might do it too.
+With the right knowledge and enough effort, you can do it too.

 The goal is not unreachable; it’s the mindset and lack of knowledge that trip most people up.